3D printing for knifemakers

 It’s a trial that I’m doing and that for my professional extraction is something simple.

-I am completely autonomous in the realization of CAD with latest generation software (Catia/Unigraphics/SolidEdge/etc.) as well as having excellent knowledge about product development and prototypes.
+I am completely autonomous in CAD implementation with the latest generation software (Catia/Unigraphics/SolidEdge/etc.) as well as I have an excellent knowledge of product development and prototyping.

-3D printing is an advanced manufacturing process that allows you to create physical three-dimensional objects layer by layer, starting from a three-dimensional (3D) digital model.
+3D printing is an advanced manufacturing process that allows you to create physical three-dimensional objects layer by layer, FDM technology starting from a three-dimensional (3D) digital model.

 This technology is also known as additive manufacturing, as it adds material layer by layer until the final object is obtained, unlike traditional material subtraction processes, such as metalworking or milling, which remove material from a block to create an object.